nicola-carraro/cfmt/README.md

     } Foo;

     /*
-       We allow initialiser lists to wrap anywhere, if they hit the 80 columns threshold */
+       We allow initializer lists to wrap anywhere, if they hit the 80 columns threshold */
     const u8 FONT_SPRITES[] = {
         0xF0, 0x90, 0x90, 0x90, 0xF0, // 0